 Trees in infested areas will need to be treated, or removed.
 In other parts of the country, the mortality rate for untreated trees is near 100 percent.
 And infested trees should be removed promptly.
 Waiting till a tree dies from an EAB attack increases the expense, because trees fall apart and are unsafe to climb.

-You can use our EAB zip code look-up page to find out whether your town is affected right now.
-Even if your town is not yet in the crosshairs, it’s a good time to make plans for dealing with the inevitable arrival of the Emerald Ash Borer in your woods.
-Strategies include planting non-ash trees to take the place of trees that may be lost to the EAB, and selecting individual trees that are particularly important to you for treatment.
+Now is the time to make plans for dealing with the inevitable arrival of the Emerald Ash Borer in your woods.
+Strategies include planting non-ash trees to take the place of trees that will be lost to the EAB, and selecting individual trees that are particularly important to you for treatment.

 Native to northeastern Asia, the EAB was first discovered in the U.S. in Michigan in 2002, though it is believed to have arrived in the 1990’s.
 The Emerald Ash Borer is now established in more than 30 states and three Canadian provinces.
 The adult beetles are about half an inch long and metallic green.
 Their larvae tunnel through the wood just under the bark of ash trees, killing the tree by cutting off the flow of nutrients.
 Healthy ash trees typically die within three to five years of showing their first sign or symptom.
 All species of ash trees in Vermont are susceptible.